CazB67/password-generator/README.md

 * The password needs to be randomly generated

 ## Installation
 The pages `index.html`, `script.js` and `style.css` were developed and added to in VSCode.
 First the generatePassword function was created to create a password that features a random number from assigned charcode values.
 This guide was used to obtain values -  https://www.w3schools.com/charsets/ref_html_ascii.asp.
 A while loop was used followed by a random number call to create a string from the random ASCII values.
 Finally the writePassword function was used and conditions for the password paramaters developed.
-I tried clearing the password string and "incorrect input" strings on button click for better usability but haven't worked out how to do it yet.
+I have tried clearing the password string and "incorrect input" strings on button click for better usability but haven't worked out how to do it yet.

 ## Usage